 Homeopathic remedies can benefit all types of knee pain, but it is especially effective when the pain occurs as a result of inflammation or degeneration.
 These remedies help to improve the body’s self-defense mechanisms so that it can fight these symptoms on its own.
 This approach differs from modern pharmaceuticals that work at suppressing symptoms rather than strengthening the body to defend itself against future problems.

 It is important not to buy a generic knee remedy from your local health shop.
 Although it may help to an extent, a chiropractor can usually recommend a better treatment based on the condition causing the pain.
 For example, Colchicum resolves pain from gout, Ruta works great against pain from ligament injuries, and Symphytum is useful for treating pain caused by a bone injury.
 Similarly, Calcarea Carbonica helps ease the pain associated with osteoarthritis, and Rhus Tox helps with pain caused by rheumatoid arthritis.

 Chiropractic care and homeopathy work very well together in the treatment of musculoskeletal injury.
-Homeopathy enhances pain relief and improves healing time during the initial phases of an injury.
+Instant relief roll-on cooling gel is helpful in pain relief and improves healing time during the initial phases of an injury.
 Your doctor will recommend the best remedy based on the information that you provide.
 Your chiropractor will ask you detailed questions about what the pain feels like, where it is localized, and under what circumstances the pain feels better or worse.